Antonio de los Reyes Correa

 Antonio de los Reyes Correa (c.
 1665 – June 9, 1758), also known as El Capitán Correa, was a Puerto Rican native who served as a captain in the Spanish Marine Infantry.
-Correa and his men defended the town of Arecibo from an English invasion in 1702.
+Correa was born in Arecibo, Puerto Rico to José Rodríguez Correa and Francisca Rodriguez de Valdez Colón.
+He was in charge of the local militia whose mission was to protect Arecibo from attacks by pirates or other European powers.
+His claim to fame came as a result of his defense of the city from an attack by English forces on August 5, 1702.